Call for Art

 Where to bring art: Drop off finished artwork at the church office anytime before the deadline, between Monday-Thursday 9-4pm.

 When will it be displayed?
-Artwork for Kingdom Tree Exhibit will be on display in the Fireside Cafe beginning January 25, 2026.
+Art work for A Gospel-Centered Community will be on display in the Fireside Cafe beginning: Sunday September 27th.

 Submission Details

-You are invited to use any visual medium (painting, sculpture, mixed media, digital, textile, photography, etc.) or compose poetry to create original artwork that represents Matthew 13:31–32 and/or the Shared Direction vision.
+You are invited to use any visual medium (painting, sculpture, mixed media, digital, textile, photography, etc.) or compose poetry to create original artwork that represents The Gospel Centered Community found in 1 Timothy.

 Visual Art Submission Details: